 I’ve been really enjoying these synthetic alto saxophone reeds recently so I decided to do a Fiberreed comparison on alto sax this time.
 I have also already done one for the tenor as well.
 You can check out the Fiberreed review for tenor here.

-I’ve been feeling like an old dinosaur the way some people responded to my “new” discovery and excitement brought about by synthetic saxophone reeds.
-The synthetics I’m talking about are the Fiberreeds from Germany.
+I’ve been feeling like an old dinosaur the way some people responded to my “new” discovery and excitement brought about by synthetic sax reeds.
+The ones I’m talking about are the Fiberreeds from Germany.
 Turns out there are more….a lot more people using them than I ever imagined.

 Today, as I prepare my alto saxophone setup to do some recording, I was once again totally frustrated in finding that “perfect” cane reed in the midst of 3 or 4 boxes.
 There were some good ol’ Rico regulars, Rico Royal, and a newer box of Vandoren ZZ.
 The ZZ’s are usually pretty good right outta the box but not this time.
 I must have played the one or two good ones to death the last time I played on an alto.

 Anyway, the good news is that the Fiberreeds saved my day.
 This is good since I only have a couple days to spend with this beautiful Trevor James alto saxophone at this time.